phpDocumentor/phpDocumentor/docs/manual/Configuration.rst

 This if you provide ``*test*`` it will ignore any file or directory containing the text *test* in it.

+    *Note*: the documentation regarding ignore elements is in effect from v0.14.0 previous versions of DocBlox needed to have a element `ignore` in the document root with child elements called `item`.

 The *starting point* or *base directory* for the ignore directive is the *Project Root*; which is the highest folder that all files share in common.
 Thus if you provide a single directory and that does not contain any parseable files and only on subfolder (which does contain parseable files) then the *Project Root* if not the given folder but the subfolder.

     **Confusing?** We can imagine.
-This behavior will **change** slightly before version 1.0 of DocBlox to the following: when only one directory is provided and no other files; then the given directory is the *Project Root*.
+This behavior is changed slightly in version 0.14.0 of DocBlox to the following: when only one directory is provided and no other files; then the given directory is the *Project Root*.
 In all other cases the previously mentioned behaviour is still used.